Overview: React Micro Frontend Overview

 React’s Role in Microfrontend Architecture

 React is a real game-changer in MFE thanks to its component-based design.
-It allows developers to build independent, reusable components that fit together like puzzle pieces.
+For what is React JS?
+This library allows developers to build independent, reusable components that fit together like puzzle pieces.
 This modular approach not only makes it easier to scale applications but also helps keep things organized as the project grows.

 When you’re using React for micro frontends, it’s a good idea to adopt a micro UI architecture React to ensure consistency across different teams.
 Techniques like lazy loading and code splitting can boost performance and help manage shared libraries better.